 Other conditions shall be set out, such as who is responsible for payment of the utilities and if any furniture is included with the property rental.
 Usually, the landlord is responsible for paying condo fees.

 It is mandatory for the tenant to have a Portuguese tax number, commonly known as “NIF” (even if a non-resident one), so that the landlord may register the rental agreement with the Portuguese Tax Authorities and issue the corresponding monthly rental receipts.
+It’s quite possible to obtain a NIF online without even being in the country.

 Once the rental conditions are determined, the parties may sign the agreement.
 Then the landlord hands over the keys, and the tenant pays the set amounts.